XavierClef/XavierClef/README.md

 - 👋 Hi, I’m @XavierClef !
     My full name is Xavier Klee.

-  I’m currently student in Geography, in France.
+  I’m currently a student in Geography, in France.
   I'm a beginner in R, and I have started programmation for do some stuff in remote sensing.
   I like studying geoscience because I enjoy walking in the mountains.
 Simply.